blackbaud/skyux1/js/sky/src/splitpanel/docs/demo.md

 ###Splitpanel directive###

-`bb-splitpanel-header` &mdash; Header of complete split panel, hidden in the detail screen of mobile version.

 `bb-listbuilder ` &mdash; [Listbuilder](../listbuilder) is existing sky component which is used to show items in list.

 `bb-listbuilder-toolbar ` &mdash; Component for the Listbuilder toolbar. its sub components can be refer from [Listbuilder](../listbuilder).